 At the United Way of Stanislaus County, we know our success is measured by how well we deliver on our mission to create opportunities that improve the quality of life at all levels of our community.
 And we know the importance of setting high standards for ourselves and for our local partners.
 Partnership standards enhance the level of accountability and transparency in all local operations.
-Annually, all United Ways Partner Agencies must certify to United Way of Stanislaus County their adherence to these requirements.
+All nonprofits funded by United Way must certify to United Way of Stanislaus County their adherence to the following requirements:

 Each United Way Partner Agency must: